Final Review

 DCF Valuation: Diluted Shares and Loose Ends

-• Equity Compensation and Shares outstanding
+• Equity compensation and shares outstanding

 • Treasury Stock, with a twist, and Option Drag